Lyn Crost Professor of Social Sciences

 Cabal City: Regime Theory and Indian Urbanization (with Partha Mukhopdhyay and Michael Walton)

 The Challenges of growth and inclusion in Bangalore, Delhi and Mumbai

 Cities of Delhi

-How is Delhi governed and how in particular do the urban poor get services?
+How is Delhi governed and how do the urban poor get services?
 This is a collaborative project with the Centre for Policy Research in India.
 The project has produced 12 reports on case studies of slums, service delivery departments and governance processes, as well as a range of media pieces.
 For and overview of the project findings: Exclusion, Informality and Predation in the Cities of Delhi:

 Citizenship in Urban India: Evidence from Bangalore

 A joint project between Brown University and the urban governance NGO Janaagraha to measure citizenship and service delivery in urban India.
-The first report is based on a survey of 4,000 households.
+The first report is based on a survey of 4,000 households in Bangalore.